xolox/vim-session/README.md

 The [session.vim](http://github.com/xolox/vim-session/blob/master/session.vim) plug-in improves upon [Vim](http://www.vim.org/)'s built-in [:mksession][mksession] command by enabling you to easily and (if you want) automatically persist and restore your Vim editing sessions.
 It works by generating a [Vim script](http://vimdoc.sourceforge.net/htmldoc/usr_41.html#script) that restores your current settings and the arrangement of tab pages and/or split windows and the files they contain.

 To persist your current editing session you can execute the `:SaveSession` command.
 If you don't provide a name for the session 'default' is used.
 You're free to use whatever characters you like in session names.
 When you want to restore your session simply execute `:OpenSession`.
 Again the name 'default' is used if you don't provide one.
-When you try to quit Vim without saving your session you'll be prompted whether you want to save it before quitting Vim:
+When a session is active, has been changed and you quit Vim you'll be prompted whether you want to save the open session before quitting Vim:

 ![Screenshot of auto-save prompt](http://peterodding.com/code/vim/session/autosave.png)